selkhayri/UFOs/README.md

 8. To ensure that no inconsistencies occur, the _body onload_ event handler invokes _resetForm_ to ensure that all users have a fresh start every time they load the search site.

-9. Since there is no eventuality in which the search form would be submitted, the onSubmit event handler was set to _{return false;}_ on the &lt;form&gt; tag.
+9. Since there is no eventuality in which the search form would be submitted, the _submit_ event handler is overridden with a callback function that stops the propagation of the _submit_ event and disables the default behaviour for the search form in the case of a _submit_ event.

 ### Technologies Used

 This project was accomplished using the following technologies:

-* The Data-Driven Documents JavaScript library, otherwise known as D3, was used for document manipulation, and
+* The Data-Driven Documents JavaScript library, otherwise known as D3.js, was used for document manipulation, and
 * The Bootstrap CSS library for formatting and presentation of the web interface

 ### Bootstrap Elements